elixir-lang/elixir-lang.github.com/_posts/2016-06-21-elixir-v1-3-0-released.markdown

   * `NaiveDateTime` - used to store datetimes without a timezone (year, month, day, hour, minute, second, microseconds) in a given calendar.
 It is called naïve because without a timezone, the datetime may not actually exist.
 For example, when there are daylight savings changes, a whole hour may not exist (when the clock moves forward) or a particular instant may happen twice (when the clock moves backwards)
   * `DateTime` - used to store datetimes with timezone (year, month, day, hour, minute, second, microsecond and time zone, with abbreviation, UTC and standard offset)

-The current Calendar modules and its types is to provide a base for interoperatibility in the ecosystem instead of full-featured datetime API.
+The aim of the current implementation of the Calendar modules and its types is to provide a base for interoperatibility in the ecosystem instead of full-featured datetime API.
 This release includes basic functionality for building new types and converting them from and back strings.

 Elixir v1.3 also introduces 3 new sigils related to the types above: